Living-with-machines/wiki2gaz/README.md

   - `gazetteer_entity_ids.txt`: Mapped Wikidata IDs of the entities in our gazetteer.
   - `gazetteer_wkdtclass_embeddings.npy`: Wikidata embeddings of entity classes in our gazetteer.
   - `gazetteer_wkdtclass_ids.txt`: Mapped Wikidata IDs of the entity classes in our gazetteer.
+- In `resources/`:
+  - `embeddings_database.db`: A database containing GloVe and Entity embeddings.

 ## Credits